 Along with the good immigrants came the bad apples.
 Europe was boiling with all kinds of hotheads and some crossed the Atlantic lured by promises of easy money.
 Those worked incessantly at every level of society producing the ferment that was going to transform a good country into the laughingstock of the planet that it is today.
 I say this with a sincere heavy heart because I was born in time to see the ruins before the weeds took over.

 The genius that took a totally uncivilized country, the equivalent of Afghanistan to rub shoulders with England, Germany, and France in only four decades began to be assailed by radical bands of revolutionaries that gradually figured out that they could take over if they could organize as political parties.
 In 1891 the Radical Party was born.
 By 1916 the country had its first Radical president.
-When Hipólito Yrigoyen took the reigns, Argentina was the sixth economy in the world.
+When Hipólito Yrigoyen took the reins, Argentina was the sixth economy in the world.
 That is exactly when the decline started.

 I always run into people that tell me that mine is a skewed view of history, blah, blah, blah.
 Nothing can change the fact that the great fiscal conservatives of the past built the country to that point.
 Nothing changes the obvious fact that Argentina never returned to that place in the concert of nations.
 Europe was rebuilt twice while Argentina plummeted sinking further and further from that enviable position after wasting the equivalent of twelve Marshall plans to do absolutely nothing.